v0lt13/EditorAttributesDocs/docs/source/Attributes/MiscellaneousAttributes/validate.rst

 .. image:: ../../Images/Validate02.png

 Notice how one of the validations has a red *(Build Killer)* text.
 Those appear when you set the *buildKiller* parameter to ``true``, what it means is that when you are trying to build the project if you have any failed validations marked as a build killer it will cancel the build and throw the validation logs in the console.
+You can disable build validation in the :doc:`../../GettingStarted/editorattributessettings`

 .. image:: ../../Images/Validate04.png